jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+uploading a logo presently just populates the single canvas for player image... need another canvas in logo figure div and have function accept/handle that ref/id

+exciting that canvas is working -- i bet that i can still use the worker for the blob/reader, as long as that wouldn't actually make it slower

+consider down keys in table colummns

+cat paw logo could be over the outline of astate... or, for instance, the outline of brooklyn

+adding Pica or an even more proven canvas image resizer that addresses the many image quality issues that arise when doing this for first time yourself but what about zoom/crop? since my mom already asked for that fnctionality, and i was thinking about it, maybe there is a single solution. https://github.com/blueimp/JavaScript-Load-Image -- only problem is that the file is huge (176kb unpacked) Pica is also enormous

+i think i'm doing too much work with computed AND watch -- harnessing one way, then behaving accordingly, is prob better

 re-punch up cardback after removing grad.
 Text too thin

 either remove/repalace grad or just rename it "extraboldness" for now...